Yoobee Colleges: History

 Natcoll Design Technology was founded in 1994.
 In 2007, Natcoll Design Technology was purchased by Renaissance, a New Zealand corporation which operated a number of lines of business under the "YOOBEE" branding.
 The school was renamed Yoobee at Natcoll Design School as part of a transition to become the Yoobee School of Design.
 The renaming was complete in 2012.
 In the early 2000s, Yoobee Colleges' parent Renaissance experienced difficulties as changes in business strategy by Apple affected their core retail business.
-In 2014, Renaissance shareholders voted to sell Youbee School of Design to Academic Colleges Group for $13.3 million, with an additional potential earn-out of up to $1 million.
+In 2014, Renaissance shareholders voted to sell Yoobee School of Design to Academic Colleges Group for $13.3 million, with an additional potential earn-out of up to $1 million.
 Due to low profit, the additional earn out was not realised.

 In 2011, the Natcoll Design Technology campus in Christchurch was damaged by an earthquake with students transferring to campuses in Auckland and Wellington.
 It has collaborated on jointly offered course offerings with the Whitehouse Institute of Design in Australia.
 In 2018, the Yoobee School of Design moved back into a campus in central Christchurch marking its return to the city after the 2011 and sharing facilities with the University of Canterbury.
 In 2019, Yoobee Colleges was created by the merger of South Seas Film and Television School, Animation College, Design and Arts (Canterbury), AMES – The Institute of IT, and the Yoobee School of Design under the unified brand forming New Zealand’s largest specialised creative and information technology provider.
 Also in 2019, its parent company was spun out of ACG as UP Education.

 As of 2023, a $2 million facility at the Healthcare Academy of New Zealand, owned by Yoobee Colleges, has been unused as the school worked towards accreditation of its nursing program.

 Graduates from the college includes two of the creators of the TV series Bluey.